wp-plugins/iq-block-country/readme.txt

 Users that are blocked will not be able to do harmful things to your blog like post comment spam.

+You can block all visitors from a certain country accessing your site but you can also limit access to some pages, or some blog categories.

 This plugin uses the GeoLite database from Maxmind.
 It has a 99.5% accuracy so that is pretty good for a free database.
 If you need higher accuracy you can buy a license from MaxMind directly.

 Once you setup this plugin it will try to download the GeoIP database from Maxmind so you will